kujenga/website/content/blog/go-templates/index.md

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/exp/go-templates/main.go#L16-L44" >}}

 With that code in place, we need to build it into the `.wasm` file that will be executed within the browser environment.
-There are two pieces to that puzzle.
-First, the WASM produced by Go is not be directly interpretable by the browser.
+There are two pieces to that puzzle, captured in these Makefile rules.
+First, the Wasm produced by Go is not be directly interpretable by the browser.
 There is an intermediate layer in a file called `wasm_exec.js` which provides several utilities for initialization.
 We'll see how that's used in a moment, but for now we are just copying it into our `TARGET` directory for inclusion with the site.

-The next section here is for compiling the WASM itself.
+The next section here is for compiling the Wasm itself.
 That is achieved with the standard `go build` command, merely by adding in `GOOS=js GOARCH=wasm` as environment variables.
 The `$@` Makefile syntax reverences the name of the current rule, producing a file called `go-templates.wasm` for us.
 The latter